SI KC04030.030 Preparing for SSI Hearing (TN 1 - 9/04)

 To promote compliance with SSA regulations and to avoid litigation in other courts the following procedures apply to all field offices in the Kansas City Region.

 All SSI non-disability hearing requests will require a special notation on the hearing office copy of the HA-501-U5.
 This will alert the hearing office to the 90 day timeframe requirements in 20 CFR 416.1453 and SI 04030.040B.5.a.

 The HA-501-U5 annotation should state, in red “SSI NON-DISABILITY ISSUE - 90-DAY CASE” across the top of the hearing office copy.

 In those situations where both the claims file copy and hearing office copy of the HA-501 are placed in the claim folder, the hearing office copy should be the topmost document.

 If additional evidence is required do not delay forwarding the folder to Office of Hearings Operations (OHO) while the development is pending.
 Development should be completed after the folder has been sent.
 Use the most expeditious method of obtaining additional evidence, for example, use the phone rather than an SSA-L4201 to obtain wage information.

 3. Forwarding the request for hearing and folder

-Generally, hearing requests are forwarded to ODAR within one day.
+Generally, hearing requests are forwarded to OHO within one day.
 All requests for hearings on SSI non-medical factors MUST be forwarded to the hearing office within five days of the request.
 The “Hearing Office” copy of the HA-501-U5 should be sent to the hearing office serving the area where the appellant lives.
-Be sure to update the SSI Claims Control System for the folder movement from the field office to ODAR.
+Be sure to update the SSI Claims Control System for the folder movement from the field office to OHO.